 The Council will apply a consistent and transparent approach to engagement.

-Council is required to undertake a special consultative procedure as set out in Section 83 of the Local Government Act 2002 , or to carry out consultation in accordance with or giving effect to Section 82 of the Local Government Act 2002 on certain matters (regardless of whether they are considered significant as part of this policy).
+Council is required to undertake a Special Consultative Procedure as set out in Section 83 of the LGA, or to carry out consultation in accordance with or giving effect to Section 82 of the LGA on certain matters (regardless of whether they are considered significant as part of this policy).

 For all other issues requiring a decision, Council will determine the appropriate level of engagement on a case by case basis.

-The Community Engagement Guide (attached) identifies the form of engagement Council will use to respond to some specific issues.
+The Community Engagement Guide (Schedule 2) identifies the form of engagement Council will use to respond to some specific issues.
 It also provides examples of types of issues and how and when communities could expect to be engaged in the decision making process.

 As a starting point, Council will organise engagement with the Maaori community in forums including long-standing hui such as poukai and Marae committee hui, where possible.
 Hui associated with formal agreements such as Joint Management Agreement and MOU's will also be utilised when appropriate.

-When Council makes a decision that is significantly inconsistent with this policy, the steps identified in Section 80 of the Local Government Act 2002 will be undertaken.
+When Council makes a decision that is significantly inconsistent with this policy, the steps identified in Section 80 of the LGA will be undertaken.

 Policy review

-This policy shall be reviewed at five yearly intervals or as otherwise required by the Chief Executive or XX Manager.
+This policy shall be reviewed at three yearly intervals or as otherwise required by the Chief Executive or Corporate Planning Team Leader.

 Schedule 1 – Strategic Assets

-Section 5 of the Local Government Act requires the following to be listed in this Policy:
+Section 76AA of the LGA requires the following to be listed in this Policy:

 any asset or group of assets listed in accordance with section 76AA(3) by the local authority; and